-In July 2015, we commenced enrollment in a pilot, single-center, investigator-sponsored clinical trial evaluating our proprietary nasal, non-inhaled CO2 technology for the treatment of cluster headaches.
+In July 2015, we commenced enrollment in a pilot, single-center, investigator-sponsored clinical trial evaluating our proprietary nasal, noninhaled CO2 technology for the treatment of cluster headaches.
 The primary efficacy endpoint of the trial is the greatest change from pre-treatment headache pain intensity to post treatment.
-We expect to report top-line data from this trial in 2016.